Fellow Since 1994

 Environment and Social Development Organization (ESDO)

-This profile was prepared when Hossain Shahriar was elected to the Ashoka Fellowship in 1994.
+This description of Hossain Shahriar's work was prepared when Hossain Shahriar was elected to the Ashoka Fellowship in 1994.

 While working to educate the people on a broad range of environmental issues, Hossain Shahriar is campaigning against the use of plastic, polythene and other products harmful to the environment.